 Ohio Wesleyan Programs

 New York Arts Program (NYAP).
 This program provides students seriously interested in dance, fine arts, music, theatre, and communications and media an opportunity to experience the world of the established professional artist in New York City.
 Juniors and seniors apprentice for a semester with a recognized producing artist.
 In addition, participants attend meetings on the arts and experience a broad range of events in the arts.
-Credits awarded for this apprenticeship program will not be counted in the major for the B.A., B.F.A., or B.M. degrees.
+Credits awarded for this internship program will not be counted in the major for the B.A., B.F.A., or B.M. degrees.
 Contact Ms. Cindy Cetlin (Fine Arts).

 Philadelphia Urban Semester.
 This program provides opportunities to blend theory and experience in a professional, academic, and stimulating environment; to acquire understanding of various fields of work, and to identify and develop skills in those fields; to investigate and analyze a city as a system of human interaction; to examine and apply concepts and values of liberal arts education; and to develop intellectually, personally, socially, and responsibly in an urban environment.
 Contact Darrell Albon (International and Off-Campus Programs).